sanjaysekaran/IMDA-AI-Test/README.md

 - The code runs **end-to-end on Google Colab**.
 - Achieved a **training accuracy above 85%**.
-- The model correctly predicted the CAPTCHA for `input100.jpg` (the only input without a label), demonstrating good generalization.
+- The model correctly predicted the CAPTCHA for `input100.jpg` (the only input without a corresponding CAPTCHA text), demonstrating reasonably good generalization.
 - With more training data, performance can be improved further.
 - Additional model evaluation metrics can be added to serve as **production benchmarks** for monitoring and future iterations.